City of York Council Early Years Funding Policies and Procedures

 Different local authority arrangements

 If a child who is resident in City of York attends a provider located in another local authority, the other local authority will fund the funded early education place.
-Similarly, if a child who lives out of the York area attends a provider in York, CYC will fund the FE place.
+Similarly, if a child who lives out of the York area attends a provider in York, CYC will fund the funded early education entitlement place.

 Each local authority has different procedures for claiming funding and may also fund the entitlement at a different rate.
 If a child transfers to a new provider located in a different local authority mid-term, the local authority in which the new provider is located may not be able to fund the place until the start of the following term.

-Lists of ‘out of area’ children are sent to each local authority every spring term in order to check that children are not being funded for more than their FE.
+Lists of ‘out of area’ children are sent to each local authority every term in order to check that children are not being funded for more than their funded early education entitlement.